Nevil Maskelyne

 Nevil Maskelyne FRS FRSE (/ˈmæskəlɪn/; 6 October 1732 – 9 February 1811) was the fifth British Astronomer Royal.
 He held the office from 1765 to 1811.
 He was the first person to scientifically measure the mass of the planet Earth.
-He created the British Nautical Almanac and Astronomical Ephemeris for the Meridian of the Royal Observatory at Greenwich using Johann Tobias Mayer's corrections for Euler's Lunar Theory tables.
+He created The Nautical Almanac, in full the British Nautical Almanac and Astronomical Ephemeris for the Meridian of the Royal Observatory at Greenwich, using Tobias Mayer's corrections for Leonhard Euler's Lunar Theory tables.

 Biography

 Maskelyne was born in London, the third son of Edmund Maskelyne of Purton in Wiltshire, and his wife, Elizabeth Booth.
 Maskelyne's father died when he was 12, leaving the family in reduced circumstances.
 Maskelyne attended Westminster School and was still a pupil there when his mother died in 1748.
 His interest in astronomy had begun while at Westminster School, shortly after the eclipse of 14 July 1748.

-Maskelyne entered St Catharine's College, Cambridge in 1749, graduating as seventh wrangler in 1754.
+Maskelyne entered St Catharine's College, Cambridge, in 1749, graduating as seventh wrangler in 1754.
 Ordained as a minister in 1755, he became a fellow of Trinity College, Cambridge in 1756 and a Fellow of the Royal Society in 1758.
 Maskelyne became a member of the American Philosophical Society, elected in 1771.

 Originally pursuing his career as a Church of England minister, he was Rector of Shrawardine in Shropshire from 1775 to 1782 and then Rector of North Runcton in Norfolk from 1782.
 In 1784 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Playfair, John Robison and Dugald Stewart.

 On 21 August 1784 Maskelyne married Sophia Rose, then of St Andrew Holborn, Middlesex.
 Their only child, Margaret (25 June 1785–1858), was the mother of Mervyn Herbert Nevil Story-Maskelyne (1823–1911) professor of mineralogy at Oxford (1856–95).
 Maskelyne's younger sister, Margaret, married Robert Clive.

 Maskelyne is buried in the churchyard of St Mary the Virgin, the parish church of the village of Purton, Wiltshire, England.